 2. The shift of digital engagement from the web to mobile applications.

 A recent Gartner study reveals that employee and customer interactions have changed in a significant and permanent manner.
 It has become more mobile, virtual and distributed.
 In 2019, Gartner projected that Mobile apps will have the most impact on business success by 2020.
-A 2020 Statista research reveals that as of the 3rd quarter of 2020 there were over 2,87million apps on Google Play and 1.96 million available apps for iOS.
+A 2020 Statista research reveals that as of the 3rd quarter of 2020 there were over a 2,87million apps on Google Play and 1.96 million available apps for iOS.
 Though the web browser is still a popular touchpoint, mobile applications are on the rise and provide more personalised interactions with customers.

 More and more organisations are rolling in mobile applications to complement their websites.
-These mobile applications enhance customer relationships, personalises the service offered to each customer, eases collection of feedback, eases customer support and provides more user data.
+These mobile applications enhance customer relationships, personalises the service offered to each customer, eases the collection of feedback, eases customer support and provides more user data.
 In 2021 we forecast that the shift to mobile will be more visible as organisations seek more personalised avenues to create value for their customers.

 3. Focus on Touchpoints Analysis for optimal allocation of resources.